Aisha-Yusuff/Aisha-Yusuff/README.md

 - 💻 I'm a Makers Academy Graduate looking for my first Software Developer Role.
 - 🌱 I’m currently learning TypeScript.
 - 🤝 I’m looking to collaborate on new projects.
-- 📫 How to reach me: LinkedIn
+- 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/aisha-yusuff/)
-- 😄 Pronouns: She/Her

-## Feel free to have a look at my Github CV!
+- 📝 Feel free to have a look at my [Github CV](https://github.com/Aisha-Yusuff/CV)!

 #### 💻 Languages and Tools: